top of page

 Embrace the saint, they sang to themselves in a choir, the corner of their eyes could not avoid glancing at me.
 Embrace the saint, help the poor while they all looked with disgust at my torn jeans and my worn-out boots.
 Embrace the saint, I thought, as I walked away and lit myself a cigarette.

-Two by two, shouted the lowly circus acrobat, two by two, he shouted during his juggling break.
 He was a heavy drinker and chain smoker, and during the breaks he sold two by two to fund his drinks.
-Two by two — I bought from him again.

 bottom of page